Skip to main content

 • Stop at Assin Manso River Park, where slave traders assessed enslaved Africans’ fitness levels, and where the enslaved bathed before being transported to Cape Coast and shipped to the Americas

-• See the Door of No Return, through which slaves were marched before being shipped overseas, to a life of slavery in destinations such as Brazil, the Caribbean, and America
+• See the Last Bath, through which slaves were marched before being shipped overseas, to a life of slavery in destinations such as Brazil, the Caribbean, and America

 • View the Memorial Wall of Return, where travelers of African descent can write their names